-To overcome those limitations and ultimately to achieve more precision and speed in positioning close to the ball, a more advanced approach to path planning has been done for the Nao Devils' robots for RoboCup 2010.
+To overcome those limitations and ultimately to achieve more precision and speed in positioning close to the ball, a more advanced approach to path planning has been done for the Nao Devils' robots since RoboCup 2010.
 The utilized Dortmund Walking Engine is based on foot step planning (see section 2.1).
 In 2010, a basic behavior has been introduced to XABSL allowing the trajectory planning to be done by the walking engine which has much better control and feedback about the executed motion.
 The motion request has been adapted accordingly to accept a target position and orientation and different go_to commands have been implemented to cover common motion tasks while avoiding obstacles.
-In 2013, the command has been improved continuously by making significant modifications to the potential field approach which is described in detail below.
+In 2013, the command has been improved continuously by realizing a path planning through a potential field generated from static and dynamic obstacles.